WenzyWong/bacNeo/doc/Manual.md

         --extract-matrix    Extract matrix using specified parameters
-        -d, --dir           Directory path for matrix extraction -l, --level         Taxonomic level for calculation
+        -d, --dir           Directory path for matrix extraction -l, --level         Taxonomic level(s) for calculation
-        -n, --norm          Normalization method name, including 'raw_count', 'CPM', and 'abundance'
+        -n, --norm          Normalization methods, including 'raw_count', 'CPM', and 'abundance'

-        Note: Make sure that you have already run 'bacNeo --bacc' to extract bacterial reads in all samples
+    Notes: Make sure that you have already run BACC to extract bacterial reads in all samples

     --- Module 3 - Run bach
         (Predict HLA-alleles from WGS / WES data) bacNeo --bach [ -1 FQ1 ] [ -2 FQ2 ] [ -r REF ] [ -g GENES ] [ -o OUT ] [ -t THREADS ]
-        (or if you have already used WGS / WES in 'Module 1 - Run bacc', you could also run) bacNeo --bach [ -c BACC_PATH ] [ -g GENES ] [ -o OUT ] [ -t THREADS ]
+        (or if you have already used WGS/WES in BACC, you could also run) bacNeo --bach [ -c BACC_PATH ] [ -g GENES ] [ -o OUT ] [ -t THREADS ]

         --bach              Predict HLA-alleles
-        -1                  Paired-end clean data (R1) in fastq format -2                  Paired-end clean data (R2) in fastq format -r                  Reference fasta file for bwa alignment, either hg38 or hg19 -g                  The name(s) of HLA type(s)
-                            HLA types include: HLA-A, HLA-B, HLA-C, HLA-E, HLA-F, HLA-G, MICA, MICB, HLA-DMA, HLA-DMB, HLA-DOA, HLA-DOB, HLA-DPA1, HLA-DPB1, HLA-DQA1, HLA-DQB1, HLA-DRA, HLA-DRB1, HLA-DRB5, TAP1, and TAP2
+        -1                  Paired-end clean data (R1) in fastq format -2                  Paired-end clean data (R2) in fastq format -r                  Reference fasta file for bwa alignment, either hg38 or hg19 -g                  HLA type(s), including: HLA-A, HLA-B, HLA-C, HLA-E, HLA-F, HLA-G, MICA, MICB, HLA-DMA, HLA-DMB, HLA-DOA, HLA-DOB, HLA-DPA1, HLA-DPB1, HLA-DQA1, HLA-DQB1, HLA-DRA, HLA-DRB1, HLA-DRB5, TAP1, and TAP2
-                            It is recommended to use HLA class I types (A, B, and C), if your are interested in intra-tumour bacterial neoantigens
-                            If you would like to impute multiple HLA types at once, you could input the types one by one, e.g., -g HLA-A -g HLA-B
+                            If you would like to impute multiple HLA types at once, input them one by one, e.g., -g HLA-A -g HLA-B
         -o                  Output directory path
-        -c                  Directory path containing pre-processed BAM files -t                  [Optional] Number of threads (Default threads = 16)
+        -c                  Directory path containing pre-processed BAM files -t                  [Optional] Number of threads (Default: 16)
     Notes:
-        1. Make sure that you have already run 'bacNeo --download-db' to generate required databases
+    1. Make sure that you have already run 'bacNeo --download-db' or manually downloaded required databases
-        2. If you have genome data, it is recommended to run the second workflow to save space and time
+    2. If you input genome data, it is recommended to run the second workflow to save space and time
     3. For multiple samples, it is recommended to use independent directories for each sample

     --- Module 4 - Run bacp
         (Predict bacterial neoantigens based on proteome data)